rtyley/submitgit/BUILD.md

 ##### Amazon Simple Email Service (SES)

 [Amazon SES](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/Welcome.html) is used to send email for preview, and to the mailing list.
-Part of the reason for choosing this service is that is an SMTP service in good standing which allows you to send emails with arbitrary 'From:' addresses - so long as those emails are validated with Amazon SES
+Part of the reason for choosing it is that it's an SMTP service in good standing (not associated with spam) which allows you to send emails with arbitrary 'From:' addresses - so long as those emails are validated with Amazon SES

 You'll need an Amazon AWS account.
 Create an IAM User, and attach a policy to it allowing it to perform these actions: